Fort Lee lane closure scandal: David Samson allegations

 In the wake of the lane closings, the Port Authority's chairman David Samson was the subject of media reports alleging ethical violations and conflicts of interest.
 It was alleged that Samson's law firm and their clients profited from dealings with the Port Authority and from projects involving New Jersey government financing or tax incentives.
 It was also reported that Christie benefited politically and his allies benefited financially during Samson's term as chairman.
 Patrick Foye, the Port Authority's executive director, asserted that Samson lacked the moral authority to run the agency.

-Calls for Samson's resignation or removal came from New Jersey officials and media sources, including The Star-Ledger, The Daily News (New York), The Record, and The New York Times.
+Calls for Samson's resignation or removal came from New Jersey officials and media sources, including The Star-Ledger, the Daily News of New York, The Record, and The New York Times.
 On March 4, the freeholders in Bergen County, where Fort Lee is located, called for the resignation of Samson and the other five New Jersey appointed commissioners, with the commissioners faulted for failure to exercise proper oversight.

 In February 2014, Christie stood firmly behind his support of Samson as PA chairman.

 On March 28, 2014, Christie announced that Samson had offered his resignation from the Port Authority, effective immediately.
 They both agreed with the recommended Port Authority reforms in the March 26 report commissioned by the governor's office for an investigation of Bridgegate allegations.
 The report did not mention any involvement by Samson (who had refused to be interviewed) in any Bridgegate events, or any of the other allegations during his role as PA chairman.
 On April 29, 2014, Christie nominated John J. Degnan, a former state attorney general, as Samson's replacement, later confirmed by the New Jersey state senate.

 On July 14, 2016, Samson pleaded guilty to a felony for conspiring to impede an airplane hangar project that was important to United Airlines in order to force the airline to reinstate a discontinued flight from Newark Airport to Columbia, South Carolina.
 U.S. Attorney Paul J. Fishman declined to say whether Samson would be cooperating in the Bridgegate case.